rumblygoop/soomiy/README.md

-im going to kill you teehee lol SIKE!!!
-YOU THOUGHT!!!!!
-BWAAAAAAH!!!!
+im going to kill you teehee lol SIKE!